• About Me

 10 Tuesday Jun 2014

-Posted by sharoncummings in animals, Art, Uncategorized
+Posted animals, Art, Uncategorized

 abstract art, animal mosaics, animal prints, animals, art, Artist, contemporary, cute animals, faabest, farm, farm animals, fun, funny animals, funny art, goat, goat art, goat paintings, goat prints, goats, happy, humor, joy, modern, mosaic, mosaic art, mosaic prints, mosaics, paintings, pink, pink art, prints, sharon cummings, zoo, zoo animals